-- Oversee the strategic vision, working closely with the Character and Culture Leads to ensure delivery of the strategy.
+- Oversee the strategic vision, working closely with Character & Culture leads to ensure delivery of the strategy.
 In turn, we will also work closely with our form tutors, teachers, parents and external partners to ensure effective delivery of the careers strategy. - Ensure that the school evaluates its careers provision termly using Compass+.
 Feedback will be shared with all stakeholders and will be used to inform strategic planning for improvements (Appendices 2 & 3). - Update the school website as required ensuring compliance in line with DFE guidance and ratified by the link Governor.